 If you have a sporting dog then you want them to be in optimal shape and injury-free.
 Whether your dog participates in agility, flyball, nose works, obedience, herding, rally-o, disc, or IPO it’s important to ensure your dog’s musculoskeletal system is working optimally to allow them to succeed in their chosen sport.

 - Manual Therapy: Dog’s can’t talk to us, so semi-regular assessments are important to maintain optimal muscle tone and address movement imbalances throughout the entire body.

-At the Animal Wellness & Performance Clinic, our team regularly perform assessments and treatments for sporting dogs to ensure they are able to perform at peak condition.
+At The Dog Osteopath, we regularly perform assessments and treatments for sporting dogs to ensure they are able to perform at peak condition.
 They can set a regime of exercises for you to perform at home and show you how to massage and stretch your dog between visits.

 For Sporting dogs without injury, it is recommended they have an initial assessment and treatment every 2-6 months.
 Please contact us if you would like to book an appointment.